my ingredients

 cocoa

-I add cocoa to my chocolate and mocha protein powders.
-Cocoa can trigger symptoms for people with acid reflux, so try samples if this is a concern for you.
+My chocolate protein powders are flavored with cocoa, which can trigger symptoms for people with acid reflux.
+Order samples if this is a concern for you.
 Country of origin: Ecuador.

 coconut